-- Cover Version: "Walking In The Air" in Henkäys Ikuisuudesta, "Poison", in My Winter Storm and "Still Of The Night", as a bonus of What Lies Beneath.
-She also sung "Signos" in live concerts.
+- Cover Version: "Walking in the Air" in Henkäys Ikuisuudesta, "Poison", in My Winter Storm and "Still Of The Night", as a bonus of What Lies Beneath.
+She also sung "Signos" and "Desarma y Sangra" in live concerts.

 - Genre-Busting: While generally Symphonic Metal, Tarja's solo material shows aplenty of influences from Classical Music, Alternative Metal, Arena Rock, Prog, Pop, Psychedelic Rock, Industrial and even Ambient.
 Colours in the Dark is especially prominent in its experimental nature.

 - Lighter and Softer: "Underneath", "I Feel Immortal", and "Calling Grace" from her solo albums.
 Live At Sibelius Hall has her singing classical music.

 - Something Something Leonard Bernstein: It was nigh-impossible early in her career to figure out what she was singing.
 She got better about that.

 - Supergroup: So far, you have Mike Terrana, Kiko Loureiro, Max Lilja and Van Canto accompanying her.